Elliptic fibrations on toric $K3$ hypersurfaces and mirror symmetry derived from Fano polytopes: Mirror pairs of toric hypersurfaces from Fano polytopes

 \subsection{$K3$ hypersurfaces with explicit parameters}

-For each Fano polytope $P_k$ in Table 1, let $S_k=S_{P_k}$ be a generic member of the linear system $ |-K_{X_{P_k}}| $ in the toric three-fold $X_{P_k}$.
+For each Fano polytope $P_k$ in Table 1, let $S_k=S_{P_k}$ be a very general member of the linear system $ |-K_{X_{P_k}}| $ in the toric three-fold $X_{P_k}$.
 Due to Table 1, Proposition \ref{PropLatticeDual} and (\ref{mirrorK3}), it is enough to prove the relation

 for $k\in \{1,\ldots, 18\}$ to see that the Dolgachev conjecture holds for the Fano polytopes.
-As in Table 1, the numbers of vertices of a three-dimensional Fano polytopes is one of $4,5,6,7$ or $8$.
+As in Table 1, the number of vertices of a three-dimensional Fano polytope is one of $4,5,6,7$ or $8$.

+Let us recall previous research.
 The N\'eron-Severi lattice of $S_1$, which is derived from the unique Fano polytope $P_1$ with $4$ vertices, is determined by Narumiya and Shiga \cite{NS}.
+They show (\ref{K3mirrorF}) holds for $S_1$.
 The motivation and the method of their paper are based on the study of the monodromy group of the Picard-Fuchs equation for the family of $S_1$.
 The second author was inspired by \cite{NS}.
-Also, he was interested in a numerical approach of T. Ishige, who studies the monodromy group of the Picard-Fuchs system for $K3$ surfaces derived from the Fano polytope $P_3$ in detail.
+Also, he was interested in a numerical approach of Ishige, who studies the monodromy group of the Picard-Fuchs system for $K3$ surfaces derived from the Fano polytope $P_3$ in detail.
 Affected by these earlier studies, the second author \cite{Na} determines the the N\'eron-Severi lattices coming from the Fano polytopes with $5$ vertices and studies the monodromy groups of the Picard-Fuchs systems.
 His proof is based on techniques of Mordell-Weil lattices introduced in \cite{Shioda}.
 Anyway, in these works, it is established that the Dolgachev conjecture is true for the Fano polytopes with $4$ or $5$ vertices.

-\begin{rem} In \cite{IIT}, one can find the above mentioned Ishige's numerical approach to study the monodromy group.
+\begin{rem} In \cite{I} and \cite{IIT}, one can find the above mentioned Ishige's numerical approach to study the monodromy group.
 We remark that there are several other computer-assisted studies of Picard-Fuchs systems coming from Fano polytopes.
 For example, Nakayama and Takayama \cite{NT} give an approximation algorithm to compute Picard-Fuchs systems attached to three-dimensional Fano polytopes via techniques of $D$-modules. \end{rem}

 In the present paper, we will see that the Dolgachev conjecture is true for all the Fano polytopes with $6,7$ or $8$ vertices.
 Namely, we will study toric $K3$ hypersurfaces $S_k$ $(k\in \{6,\ldots, 18\}).$ In this subsection, we will give explicit forms of them.